dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

 This documnet provides the structure of the [Dfinity's Radix Tree.](https://ipfs.io/ipns/QmdJiuMWp2FxyaerfLrtdLF6Nr1EWpL7dPAxA9oKSPYYgV/wiki/Radix_tree.html)
-Our radix tree data structure stores the key-valus; the tree nsists of Nodes that contains the value and the key is the path to the node in the tree.
+The radix tree data structure stores the key-values; the tree is an instances of nodes that contains the value and the key is the path to the node in the tree.

 ## Node
 Each node has a type and contains at most four elements: